-Yep, that's how Vanishing Point ends: a man drives around for 90 minutes, just infuriating the police, then decks it into the bulldozer-heavy roadblock they've set up.
+Yep, that's how Vanishing Point ends: A man drives around for 90 minutes, just infuriating the police, then decks it into the bulldozer-heavy roadblock they've set up.
 The first thing you say when our hero, Kowalski, decks it into two bulldozers in a ball of flames is: "What?
 Why?"
 And then you rewind the tape.
 "Why?
 WHAT?
 WHY?"
 Then you rewind it again.
-And then you're at the start, watching Vanishing Point all over again and wondering how it took two entire human beings to write such an obvious, foreshadowing script.
+And then you're at the start, watching Vanishing Point all over again and wondering how it took two entire human beings to write such an obvious script.

 And so the whole film becomes about decoding what exactly makes Kowalski want to deck his car into two bulldozers, a story told through a handful of entirely unconnected flashbacks.
 There's a bit where he used to be a policeman?
 And a bit where he used to be a NASCAR driver who crashed?
 And a bit where him and some hippy chick are hanging out spooning in a beach shack?
-It turns out the scar-digging hippy chick was Kowalski's girlfriend, and as we learn, died moments later when she goes for a post-coital surf in the sea and gets hit by a wave – which, beyond choking on a pair of flares or being fatally ignited by a lava lamp, is the most 70s death ever.
+It turns out the scar-digging hippy chick was Kowalski's girlfriend, and as we learn, died moments later when she goes for a post-coital surf in the sea and gets hit by a wave—which, beyond choking on a pair of flares or being fatally ignited by a lava lamp, is the most 70s death ever.

 Vanishing Point is a film that has an eight-minute sequence where Kowalski talks to a rattlesnake hunter that is blatantly just there to pad the film up to the 90-minute mark.
-Like: when the Rattlesnake Man turns his basket of rattlesnakes upside-down onto the desert ground, the film goes slo-mo just to make it last a little longer.
+Like: When the Rattlesnake Man turns his basket of rattlesnakes upside-down onto the desert ground, the film goes slo-mo just to make it last a little longer.
 Vanishing Point is a film where there is so much driving that, when there isn't any driving, you instantly get bored.
 There are shonky police investigation scenes ("We're following him," one officer says.
 "With computers."
 Cue a long, lingering shot of a corkboard studded with LEDs), and a bit with a naked girl on a motorbike which doesn't even approach making sense.

-At one point, a police chief furiously asks "What's going on out there?" and instead of someone grabbing the walkie talkie and saying "HE KEEPS GOING AROUND CORNERS AND THAT'S A CONCEPT WE CANNOT DEAL WITH" a young officer instead sends the message, "Chief, we lost him."
+At one point, a police chief furiously asks "What's going on out there?" and instead of someone grabbing the walkie talkie and saying, "HE KEEPS GOING AROUND CORNERS AND THAT'S A CONCEPT WE CANNOT DEAL WITH" a young officer instead sends the message, "Chief, we lost him."
 There is no big reveal here.
 There is no metaphor.
 The two writers (TWO) seemingly ran out of ideas somewhere around the four-minute mark, clearly after having spaffed all the good stuff on dialogue like this: